mini-vec2vec: Scaling Universal Geometry Alignment with Linear Transformations: Introduction

+After we have found an approximate match, the differences between word and sentence embeddings blur, and similar methods can be applied.
+We have developed the pipeline unaware of existing literature, so it is possible that our design decisions presented here are suboptimal or less common.
+Having said that, even in the Initial Alignment and Iterative Refinement steps, the design caters to specific characteristics uncommon in word embeddings, or at least less salient.
+For instance, when matching embeddings to their nearest neighbors, we average multiple nearest neighbors because there is no one-to-one matching between data points.
+This is often not the case in word alignment, since most languages, even if they are very distant, rely on closed vocabularies that significantly overlap.

-Our contribution is \texttt{mini-vec2vec}, a simple and robust pipeline with competitive alignment performance offering several key advantages over adversarial approaches: computational efficiency (running on commodity CPU hardware), training stability (deterministic components with controllable stochastic elements), interpretability (each step has a clear geometric interpretation), and sample efficiency (effective with substantially fewer training examples).
-Through comprehensive experiments, we demonstrate that this simple approach not only matches but often exceeds the performance of the more complex adversarial method while requiring orders of magnitude less computational resources.
+We find \texttt{mini-vec2vec} offers several key advantages: computational efficiency (very fast and runs on a commodity CPU), training stability (good performance and robust to hyperparameters), interpretability (each step has a clear geometric interpretation), and sample efficiency (60k vs 2 million samples).
+Through comprehensive experiments, we demonstrate that this simple approach \textbf{not only matches but often exceeds} the performance of the more complex adversarial method while requiring \textit{orders of magnitude less computational resources}.